-At today's day almost 8 million people in Germany voluntarily have or at the time had no other choice but to purchase a German private health insurance plan, the official term being: "Private Krankenversicherung (PKV)".
+8.7 million people in 2021 voluntarily, or at the time had no other choice but to be privately insured by a German health insurer, the so-called "Private Krankenversicherung (PKV)".

 “Medical” (inpatient, outpatient & dental treatment) along with “Mandatory Long-Term Care” make up the main construct of German private health insurance.
 In Germany this is referred to as “Krankheitskostenvollversicherung”, for which there is no one-to-one translation but should be understood as "comprehensive health insurance".